Vevesta/VevestaX/README.md

-# Library to track machine learning experiments, features as well as automatic EDA in a spreadsheet
+# Library to track ML experiments, automatic EDA as well as GitHub Checkins in 2 lines of code
 VevestaX is an open source Python package for ML Engineers and Data Scientists.
 It does the following:

 * Automatic EDA on the data